-Etiquette Dinners-Formal, fun, and educational meals revolve around business, dining, and social etiquette and are facilitated by an etiquette expert and selected recruiters.
+Etiquette Lunches-Formal, fun, and educational meals that revolve around business, dining, and social etiquette and are facilitated by an etiquette expert and selected recruiters.

-Mock Interview Nights-Evenings are geared toward specific majors with area recruiters, alumni, and human resource professionals who provide valuable interview training and feedback.
+Mock Interviews-Sessions geared toward specific majors with area recruiters, alumni, and human resource professionals who provide valuable interview training and feedback.